Learning to Evaluate the Artness of AI-generated Images: Experiment

-To measure the alignment of metrics and their combinations with human evaluation scores, we calculate Spearman’s $\rho$ correlation coefficient, and the results are presented in Table~\ref{table:correlation result}.
+To measure the alignment of metrics and their combinations with human evaluation scores, we calculate Spearman’s $\rho$ correlation coefficient, and the results are presented in Table~\ref{table:correlation result} and Fig.~\ref{fig:quantitative}.
 For a single metric, we can calculate the correlation directly, while for multiple metrics, we explore three methods for combining them.

 \textbf{Rank.} We denote $M_i$ as the $i$-th metric and $Alg_j$ as the $j$-th algorithm.
 We calculate the rank of each algorithm $Alg_j$ based on each metric $M_i$, which is denoted as $R_{ij}$.
-The overall rank $R_j$ of algorithm $Alg_j$ is then defined as:

-where $n$ is the total number of metrics used. $R_j$ is then used as the aggregated score for calculating the correlation.
+The overall rank $R_j$ of algorithm $Alg_j$ is then defined as: where $n$ is the total number of metrics used. $R_j$ is then used as the aggregated score for calculating the correlation.

 \textbf{Add.} Here, we first normalize the metric values between 0 and 1 and make them smaller-the-better form, denoted by ${M_{norm}}$.
 We denote ${M_{norm}}_{ij}$ as the $j$-th algorithm's value on $i$-th normalized metric.
-We then use
+We then use to combine the normalized metrics to obtain an aggregated score.